 Members are appointed by the NIO.
-From January 2021 a new Commission was appointed on a three year term.
-From 1 April 2022 until 31 March 2023, membership of the Commission was as follows:
+The term of appointment for the outgoing commission was from 1 January 2021, with the exception of Mr Billy Gamble who started on 1 March 2021.
+From January 2024 a new Commission was appointed on a three-year term, with the exception of Ms Joelle Black who was appointed until 31 March 2024.
+From 1 April 2023 until 31 March 2024, membership of the Commission was as follows: